mendix/docs/content/studio-how-to/pages-how-to-upload-images.md

 ## 1 Introduction

-This how-to explains how you can filter and sort items in a list view or a data grid in Mendix Studio.
+This how-to explains how you can configure image uploading to a Mendix Studio app.

 **This how-to will teach you how to do the following:**

-* Create image and file entities
+* Create image entities
 * Add an image uploader to a form
-* Add a file uploader to a form

 The how-to describes the following use case: